snowflakeOps/documentation/howto/docker.rst

 #.
 Go to websites, and create a new one
 #.
 Select website type :ref:`website-type_docker` and configure `Proxy pass` to your Docker containers port

+The ``Proxy pass`` value must also include the protocol such as http or https.
+An example of a correct value: ``http://127.0.0.1:8080``

 Access with SSH
 ===============